fedora-riscv/releng/docs/source/sop_adding_packages_compose_artifact.rst

 modified based on the `How to edit comps`_ procedure.

-If the package that was added is a part of a pre-existing comps group that is already used in the target Release Artifact's `spin-kickstarts`_ kickstart file then we are done.
+If the package that was added is a part of a pre-existing comps group that is already used in the target Release Artifact's `fedora-kickstarts`_ kickstart file then we are done.

-However, if there is a new comps group added then we need to include that new comps group in the respective `spin-kickstarts`_ kickstart file similar to the following.
+However, if there is a new comps group added then we need to include that new comps group in the respective `fedora-kickstarts`_ kickstart file similar to the following.

 ::